Lou Christie: "Lightnin' Strikes" and "Rhapsody In The Rain": 1965–1966

-Despite the edited version, many radio stations instead played two older songs re-released by other labels for which Christie had once recorded: "Outside the Gates of Heaven" (on Co & Ce Records) peaked at #45, while "Big Time" (on Colpix Records) hit #95.
+Despite the edited version, many radio stations instead played two older songs re-released by other labels for which Christie had once recorded: "Outside the Gates of Heaven" (on Co & Ce Records) peaked at No. 45, while "Big Time" (on Colpix Records) hit No. 95.
 All three singles hit nationally within three weeks of one another, in March 1966, while "Lightnin' Strikes" was falling down the chart.
-However, later records for MGM, including "If My Car Could Only Talk" arranged and produced by Jack Nitzsche, failed to chart.
+After his follow-up "Painter" peaked at No. 81, Christie's later records for MGM, including "If My Car Could Only Talk" arranged and produced by Jack Nitzsche, failed to chart.